 - Wet green material (grass clippings, discarded bedding plants and weeds)

 - Organic kitchen waste such as old fruit and vegetables is perfect.

 You can also add woody material such as trimmed branches from bushes and shrubs, but you will need to chop it finely before adding it to the compost bin, otherwise it will take longer to decompose than the other ingredients.
 The easiest way to chop it up is with a garden shredder, but if you have the patience you can get the same results with a pair of secateurs.

 Avoid putting these in your compost:

 - Processed food products, meat and fish in your composter – these can attract vermin.

 - Weed roots and seeds – they may spread around the garden when you eventually distribute the compost.

 - Cardboard, glossy magazine paper and thick woody material – they take too long to decompose.

 Step 3: Turning your compost

 Although the waste materials can generally be left to their own devices once you’ve put them in your composter, it’s a good idea to turn the heap to help promote decomposition.
 This is an easy process whereby you simply turn over the material in the composter with a garden fork, aerator or similar tool.
-This prevents it from becoming too compacted or wet and helping to introduce more air which is necessary for decomposition to take place.
+This prevents it from becoming too compacted or wet and helps to introduce more air, which is necessary for decomposition to take place.
 Try to turn the compost around once every month or so for the best results.